OfficeDev/office-js-docs-pr.pt-br/docs/testing/create-a-network-shared-folder-catalog-for-task-pane-and-content-add-ins.md

 ## <a name="specify-the-shared-folder-as-a-trusted-catalog"></a>Especifique a pasta compartilhada como um catálogo confiável

-1. Abra um novo documento no Excel, no Word ou no PowerPoint.
+1. Abra um novo documento no Excel, no Word, no PowerPoint ou no Project.

 2. Escolha a guia **Arquivo** e, então, **Opções**.